 I am originally from Turkey, but I joined PMI in Brazil as a trainee.
 Since then, I have travelled to and worked in different locations, with different challenges.

 Each position gave me the chance to develop technical skills and an understanding of the business, and it also made me more resilient and flexible.

 Shaping my career in such a diverse culture with constant challenges helped me to be a team player focused on results.
 This is reflected in my career progress and, more importantly, in who I am today.

 Looking back, I admit that change is always hard, but it is worth it in the end.
 I would encourage anyone who is looking to transform their career to also be willing to take on new challenges and accept opportunities for change.

 Join our exciting company transformation.
 Explore PMI careers worldwide.
 Now hiring energetic, forward-thinking job seekers in the global job market.

-We asked nine new starters what they learned in their first 100 days at PMI.
+We asked eight new starters what they learned in their first 100 days at PMI.

 Our talent acquisition experts provide their top three tricks on preparing for – and executing – a job interview that lands the role

 Six talent acquisitions experts share tips on how to write a CV and covering letter that will help you get a job interview